What Are the Chances of Expedia Group Inc. (EXPE) Stagnating? Here is the INSIGHT

 Sponsored

-Further, it is important to consider EXPE stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.28.Likewise, its price to free cash flow for the last twelve months stands at 5.39.
-EXPE’s price to book ratio for the most recent quarter was 8.92, resulting in an 2.60 price to cash per share for the period.
+Further, it is important to consider EXPE stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.31.Likewise, its price to free cash flow for the last twelve months stands at 5.53.
+EXPE’s price to book ratio for the most recent quarter was 8.82, resulting in an 2.67 price to cash per share for the period.

 How does Expedia Group Inc. (EXPE) stock rate among analysts?
 Buy, sell, or hold?